eikonomega/django-notification-system/README.md

   * `TargetUserRecord`: Info about the user in a given target (Ex.
 Your "address" in the "email" target).
   * `NotificationOptOut`: Single location to keep track of user opt outs.
 You don't want the spam police after you.

-2. Built in support for email, Twilio SMS, and Expo push notifications.
+2. Built in support for [email, Twilio SMS, and Expo push notifications][docs-util].
 3. Some cool management commands that:

   * Process all pending notifications.